 For information on how to apply, choose the appropriate graduate program:

-If you are an international student, please contact the Graduate Administrator, priya kumar, before applying to either the MA or the PhD Program.
+If you applying as an international student, please contact the Graduate Administrator, priya kumar, with any questions regarding MA or the PhD Program.

 Please click here for important information regarding graduate admissions.